Page added 21st January 2019

 A series of detailed insurance maps of the city were produced in the late 19th and early 20th Centuries.
 This, probably from about 1900, shows St Martins' Island at the bottom edge up to Paul Street at the top.
 The Higher Market, police station and St Pancras Church can all be found.

 map of South Street

 This insurance map of South Street and its environs, shows some streets that were lost in the blitz.
 This map indicates use that each building was put to, at the time of compiling the map.

-The city in the centre coloured purple is surrounded by St Thoams Union, bounded by the red line.
+The city in the centre, coloured purple, is surrounded by St Thomas Union, bounded by the red line.
 The Union stretched from the Exmouth boundary in the south east to Tedburn St Mary in the north west.
 If you were found to be destitute from anywhere in the union, you could end up in the workhouse off Okehampton Road.

 The map of Bury Meadow published in Dr Shapters, 'History of the Cholera in Exeter'.
 The map was included as it shows where the cholera burial ground was located in Bury Meadow.
 It is actually under the children's play area.

-Published about 1935, this map shows the location of all the solcial housing provided by the Exeter Working Mens' Dwelling Co,. which eventaully became Cornerstone.
+Published about 1935, this map shows the location of all the social housing provided by the Exeter Working Mens' Dwelling Co,. which eventually became Cornerstone.

 │ Top of Page │